-Since the camera will be moving around very quickly and it’ll be hard for anything to stay in focus, it’s vital to use a really high shutter speed when taking aerial photography.
+Since the camera will be moving around very quickly, and it’ll be hard for anything to stay in focus, it’s vital to use a really fast shutter speed when taking aerial photography.
 We recommend anything over 1/1000th of a second.

-The higher the shutter speed, the higher the ISO will need to be to maintain proper depth of field and sharpness, so keep that in mind when adjusting your camera’s settings.
+The longer the focal length, the faster you’ll need to shoot.
+The higher the shutter speed, the higher the ISO will need to maintain a proper depth of field and get sharp images, so keep that in mind when adjusting your camera settings.

 4. Select the Right Aperture

-Along with ISO and shutter speed, you also need to pay mind to the right aperture.
+Along with ISO and shutter speed, you also need to pay attention to the right aperture.
 Doing so will ensure your photos are sharp at the edges as well.

-This is why it’s also important to make a note of the settings you used during a photoshoot then review the photos you took to ensure they came out in a way you’re happy with.
+This is why it’s also important to make a note of the camera settings you used during a photo shoot and then review the photos you took to ensure they came out in a way you’re happy with.
 If you’re not happy, you can make some adjustments and make a note of them to use on a future photoshoot.